Postnatal (Recognised since October 2005)

 Cambridge and surrounding areas.

 Breastfeeding support, one-to-one birth preparation and antenatal education, antenatal breastfeeding classes, workshops for doulas and parents.
-Closing the Bones massage.

 I suspect you’ve been reading quite a few of these and hopefully some stuff on this website about what doulas do.
 So you’ll know by now that choosing a doula is about making a short list, having some chats on the phone, some face to face meetings and then going with your gut instinct.
 I do the same – I love to work with people I feel an affinity for.
 Doula support is a relationship and I want you to feel you are being supported by someone who really cares, who won’t mind being woken up in the middle of the night – in fact, someone who relishes it.
 Yes, doulas really are that weird!

 Part of my role as a doula, is to be there to offer you support, encouragement, information and practical help.
-Because becoming a mother, or having another baby, is a time of transition.
+Because becoming a mother or primary parent, or having another baby, is a time of transition.
 All transitions in life are times when most of us enjoy and benefit from someone to listen, to bounce ideas off and to build our self-esteem.
 I feel huge love and pride in my clients, but I am detached enough not to feel compelled to tell you what I think you ought to do.

 My trust is in your ability to make the right choices for you and your baby.

 The passion and fulfilment that comes from being a doula stems from the huge satisfaction I get from accompanying parents in their journey – guiding them through the maze of pregnancy and childbirth and supporting them through the transition to parenthood.
-It truely is an honour to walk with mothers and fathers during this time.
+It truely is an honour to walk with parents during this time.
 The services I offer are uniquely tailored to the individual family, as are the costs, so please contact me for details.